Thimoteus/Thimoteus.github.io/_posts/2016-05-16-calculator.md

 ```

 That's it for this module.
 The `<|>` combinator for parsers says to use the left
-parser first, and if that fails then the second.
+parser first, and if that fails then the right.
 If you wanted to extend this
 language definition to a more advanced language, you might want to have a more
 involved definition.
 The `commentStart` and `commentEnd` fields are for
 multi-line comments, denoting the starting and ending markers.
 In Purescript for